JessWinn/Houndshark-Mitogenomics/README.md

 ## STEP 4: Mitophylogenomics

 ### STEP 4.1: Ingroup and outgroup mitogenome retrieval from GenBank
-List of mitochondrial genomes of the order Carcharhiniformes from Kousteni et al. 2021 and Wang et al. 2022, which include additional outgroup representatives from the orders Lamniformes and Orectolobiformes.
-Use Batch Entrez (https://www.ncbi.nlm.nih.gov/sites/batchentrez) to download entire mitogenome records in GenBank (full) format.
-Use the file 'STEP-1_mitogenomes_genebak.list' to retrieve records and save file as 'kousteni-wang.gb' in a folder named ***data***, already containing newly assembled mitogenomes also in GenBank (full) format.
+First, compile a list of mitochondrial genomes of the order Carcharhiniformes from Kousteni *et al*.
+(2021) and Wang *et al*.
+(2022), which include additional outgroup representatives from the orders Lamniformes and Orectolobiformes, and save the the text file as ***STEP-1_mitogenomes_genebak.list***.
+Second, use the file ***STEP-1_mitogenomes_genebak.list*** to retrieve records from GenBank using [Batch Entrez] (https://www.ncbi.nlm.nih.gov/sites/batchentrez) to download the entire mitogenome records in GenBank (full) format.
+Last, save the file as 'kousteni-wang.gb' in a folder named ***data***, already containing newly assembled mitogenomes also in GenBank (full) format.